 - Saturday, July 17: participants leave Avignon (some students may choose to stay longer).

 More about Applications & Scholarships

 APPLICANTS REQUESTING SCHOLARSHIP WILL FIRST NEED TO COMPLETE AN UNDERGRADUATE OR A GRADUATE APPLICATION FOR ADMISSION.

-We strongly encourage that all applications are sent by March 1, 2018.
-Applications without scholarship are accepted after the March 1 deadline.
+We strongly encourage all applications to be sent by March 1.
+Applications without scholarship may be accepted after the March 1 deadline.
 All applications received after March 1 are accepted on a rolling admission basis, but space is limited.

 Scholarships are available on a limited basis.
 All scholarships will be awarded on the basis of academic excellence and financial need.
 To request scholarship application forms, email email@example.com.

 What they have to say about the program: